skarande3/skarande3/README.md

 -->
 My name is Shravan Karande and I am a junior studying at the Barrett Honors College at Arizona State University, Tempe.
 I am majoring in Computer Science with a minor in Data Science.
 A little bit about me:

-- 🔭 I’m currently working on [Django-Excel-Processor](https://github.com/skarande3/Django-Excel-Processor)
+- 🔭 I’m currently working on [Voice Based wine assistant](https://github.com/skarande3/Voice-Based-wine-assistant-)
-- 🌱 I’m currently learning Web and App Development
+- 🌱 I’m currently learning AI cybersecurity
 - 👯 I’m looking to collaborate on intresting projects that would help me learn new concepts
 - 💬 Ask me about The Boys
 - 📫 How to reach me: gmail- skarand3@asu.edu
-- 🔎 I’m actively seeking **Summer 2025 internships**.
+- 🔎 I’m actively seeking **Fall 2026 fulltime roles**.
 - ⚡ Fun fact: I'm a nocturnal (what is sleep?!)